digital-asset/daml/triggers/simulations/overview.rst

 This layered or compositional approach is the basis for understanding how complex trigger processes may be defined from simpler pieces of code.

-As many trigger instances can be defined from a single piece of trigger Daml code, primitive trigger processes are implemented using a factory pattern.
+As many trigger instances can be defined from a single piece of trigger Daml code, primitive trigger processes are implemented using a `factory pattern <https://en.wikipedia.org/wiki/Factory_method_pattern>`_.
 Typically an instance of a trigger factory is first declared and then trigger instances (as Akka typed actors with type ``Behavior[TriggerProcess.Message]``) may then be created from that factory.

 When creating a trigger instance, we need to declare the starting state for the trigger's internal ACS.
 For example, we could define a ``Cats:breedingTrigger`` trigger factory using: